mimnets/doctors-portal-client/README.md

 * Observer set inside the useEffect()

 # git commit -m"used useQuery to load data from database instead of using useEffect and useState to store the loaded data"
+# Added useNavigate to redirect the user upon successful signup